cortexlabs/cortex/docs/clusters/management/auth.md

 Cortex client relies on AWS IAM to authenticate requests (e.g. `cortex deploy`, `cortex get`) to a cluster on AWS.
 The client will include a get-caller-identity request that has been signed with the credentials from the default credential provider chain along with original request.
 The operator executes the presigned request to verify that credentials are valid and belong to the same account as the IAM entity of the cluster.

-AWS credentials required to authenticate cortex client requests to the operator don't require any permissions.
-However, managing the cluster using `cortex cluster *` commands do require permissions.
+AWS credentials required to authenticate cortex client requests to the operator don't require any specific permissions; they must only be valid credentials within the same AWS account.
+However, managing the cluster (i.e. running `cortex cluster *` commands) does require permissions.

 ## Authorizing your APIs